theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 A managerial control sets a policy that is designed to control how people act.
 ## Detective
 A detective control may not prevent access but it can identify and record any intrusion attempts
+## Physical control
+A Physical control wold block access.
+Ex, a door lock or a security guard
 ## most volatile to least volatile
 CPU registers, memory, temporary files, remote monitoring data
 ## Mitigation